craigcabrey/thinkbook-13x-gen4-enablement/README.md

   - Did not test under load, but probably similar to Windows here
   - Power limit setting with power profiles is probably the superior battery life approach
   - Battery stats & conservation mode is available via ideapad_laptop

+## Dual Boot

+- Dual booting with Windows works fine
+- You'll need to disable Bitlocker encryption first, otherwise Fedora can't resize the Windows partition
+- You'll need to disable shim secure boot validation after Fedora is installed with `mokutil --disable-validation` (and follow the steps)
+- Windows Hello will be in a disabled state after doing this, but you can simply re-enroll your fingerprints afterwards

 Hopefully after a few more kernel cycles the hardware enablement trickles in.